Skip to contents

 Countries

-A character vector of the countries for which to extract MPAs.
-To get all MPAs, use "global" here.
+A character vector specifying the countries for which to extract MPAs.
+To retrieve all global MPAs, use the value "global".
+Country names should match those recognized by the WDPA database.

 Status